Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/command_line_outline.md

 ### Working with directories
 [10 mins]
-* `mkdir`: make directory.
-Use `pwd` to make sure you're still in your Documents directory, then `ls -a` to see all the directories currently inside it.
+* `mkdir`: make directory.<!--Use `pwd` to make sure you're still in your Documents directory, then `ls -a` to see all the directories currently inside it.
 We'll use `mkdir` to create a new folder called sample: `mkdir sample`.
-Once you've done this, check to see it's there using `ls -a`.
+Once you've done this, check to see it's there using `ls -a`.-->
-* `rmdir`: remove empty directory.
-Now that we've created an empty directory, we can use `rmdir sample` to get rid of it.
-Of course, we actually do want to have that directory, so make a new one called salutations: `mkdir salutations`.
+* `rmdir`: remove empty directory.<!--Now that we've created an empty directory, we can use `rmdir sample` to get rid of it.
+Of course, we actually do want to have that directory, so make a new one called salutations: `mkdir salutations`.-->
-* `rm -rf:` remove directory and its contents recursively (careful!).
-We won't use this one yet, as our directory has no files.
+* `rm -rf:` remove directory and its contents recursively (careful!).<!--We won't use this one yet, as our directory has no files.
 However, you should note that `rmdir` will only remove an empty directory, while this command will loop over the directory and remove its contents before removing the directory itself.
-We caution you to be careful with it, as you can accidentally remove significant files or lose important work.
+We caution you to be careful with it, as you can accidentally remove significant files or lose important work.-->

 ### Working with files
 [15 mins]
-* `cp`: copy.
-This copies a file to another location.
+* `cp`: copy.<!--This copies a file to another location.
 This command takes two arguments: the file or directory you're trying to copy, and the location to which you want to copy.
 This can be an entirely new file name, and you don't have to create the file ahead of time.
 You can accidentally overwrite data if you aren't careful about where you're copying to.
 For now, we're going to copy our greeting file into our salutations directory using `cp greetings.txt ./Salutations`.
 This creates a copy of the file inside the directory.
 Notice that we use a `.` to show the current directory.
 This is a relative path, meaning it is dependent upon the current context to know where we want to copy the file.
 Use `ls` to look at your Documents directory.  greeting.txt is still there, unchanged.
 Navigate into your Salutations directory and list its contents.
 You have another greeting.txt file there as well, and if you echo it to stdout, you see it contains the same text as the original.
-Note that you've just made a copy, not a link, so any changes you make to one will not be reflected in the other.
+Note that you've just made a copy, not a link, so any changes you make to one will not be reflected in the other.-->
-* `mv`: move and rename.
-Within your Salutations directory, use the `rm` command to get rid of the file you just copied in (`rm greeting.txt`).
+* `mv`: move and rename.<!--Within your Salutations directory, use the `rm` command to get rid of the file you just copied in (`rm greeting.txt`).
 Then, move back into your Documents directory using `cd ..` and list all files.  greeting.txt is still there, but let's move it and change its name.  `mv` also takes two arguments: what you want to move, and where you want to move it to.
 Again, you can accidentally overwrite data, as moving a file to a specific filename will simply write over that file.
 To move our file, we'll use `mv greeting.txt ./Salutations/hello.txt`.
-Take a look around those two directories to see what has changed.`
+Take a look around those two directories to see what has changed.-->
 * `rm`: delete (careful!)
-* `rm -i`: delete after asking permission.
-These two have been addressed already, but the `-i` switch makes deleting interative.
+* `rm -i`: delete after asking permission.<!--These two have been addressed already, but the `-i` switch makes deleting interative.
 Before any file is deleted, the prompt asks you if you're sure, to which you can respond 'y' or 'n'.
-Though this seems like it may be a pain, it's particularly useful combined with the recursive `-rf` switch, as it will go through a directory and ask about each file.
+Though this seems like it may be a pain, it's particularly useful combined with the recursive `-rf` switch, as it will go through a directory and ask about each file.-->

 ### Getting around the file system
 [5 mins]